alchemyplatform/aa-sdk/site/smart-accounts/accounts/modular-account.md

 The architecture described in the image above is designed to achieve two technical goals:

-- Provide standards for designing plugins for smart contract accounts.
+- Provide standards for designing plugins for smart accounts.
 - Provide standards for how compliant accounts should interact with plugins.

 ### Designing Plugins